 – Krzysztof Wodiczko

-In celebration of the opening of Brand New: Art and Commodity in the 1980s, the Hirshhorn Museum and Sculpture Garden will present a three-night restaging of Hirshhorn Museum, Washington, DC, 1988–2000, the iconic, large-scale outdoor projection by acclaimed artist Krzysztof Wodiczko (b.
+Coinciding with Brand New: Art and Commodity in the 1980s, the Hirshhorn Museum and Sculpture Garden will present a three-night restaging of Hirshhorn Museum, Washington, DC, 1988–2000, the iconic, large-scale outdoor projection by acclaimed artist Krzysztof Wodiczko (b.
 Warsaw, Poland, 1943).
-The work will be shown for the first time since it premiered thirty years ago.

 One of the most significant public artworks of the 1980s, the celebrated installation first debuted to DC audiences over three nights in October 1988.
 Commissioned by the Hirshhorn and created by Wodiczko specifically for its uniquely curved building, the projection debuted as part of the Museum’s “WORKS” program, which ran from 1987–1993 and featured a series of temporary, site-specific exhibitions by artists such as Sol LeWitt, Ann Hamilton, Matt Mullican, and Alfredo Jaar.